 Conflicts of Interest must be disclosed to the Conflict of Interest Officer (COIO).
-Researchers with questions about conflicts of interest should contact Sommarani Chan in the VA Research Office at Sommarani.Chan@va.gov or 637667.for further information about this process.
+Researchers with questions about conflicts of interest should contact Mark Yorek or Kari Points for further information about this process.
+Contact Mark at 637696 Contact Kari at VA ext.
+637678 or kari.points@va.gov.